streamlit/docs/content/library/advanced-features/multipage-apps/custom-navigation.md

     st.sidebar.page_link("pages/user.py", label="Your profile")
 ```

 We only want to show the next two pages to admins.
 Furthermore, we've chosen to disable&mdash;but not hide&mdash;the super-admin page when the admin user is not a super-admin.
-We do this using the `disabled` parameter.
+We do this using the `disabled` parameter. (`disabled=True` when the role is not `"super-admin"`.)

 ```
     if st.session_state.role in ["admin", "super-admin"]: